Pyruvate Kinase Deficiency Overview

 Someone who had a splenectomy should receive the pneumococcal vaccine at recommended intervals.
 They also should receive preventive antibiotics until age 5.

-Rachael Grace is a Pediatric Hematologist Oncology specialist and a Pediatrics doctor in Waltham, Massachusetts.
-Dr. Grace has been practicing medicine for over 19 years and is rated as an Elite doctor by MediFind in the treatment of Pyruvate Kinase Deficiency.
-She is also highly rated in 8 other conditions, according to our data.
-Her top areas of expertise are Pyruvate Kinase Deficiency, Immune Thrombocytopenia, Hemolytic Anemia, and Anemia.
-She is licensed to treat patients in Massachusetts.
-Dr. Grace is currently accepting new patients.
+Rachael Grace is a Pediatric Hematologist Oncology provider in Boston, Massachusetts.
+Dr. Grace is rated as an Elite provider by MediFind in the treatment of Pyruvate Kinase Deficiency.
+Her top areas of expertise are Pyruvate Kinase Deficiency, Immune Thrombocytopenic Purpura (ITP), Hemolytic Anemia, Splenectomy, and Gallbladder Removal.

-Eduard Van Beers is in Utrecht, Netherlands.
-Van Beers is rated as an Elite expert by MediFind in the treatment of Pyruvate Kinase Deficiency.
-He is also highly rated in 13 other conditions, according to our data.
-His top areas of expertise are Pyruvate Kinase Deficiency, Anemia, Hemolytic Anemia, and Congenital Hemolytic Anemia.
+Andreas Glenthoj practices in Copenhagen, Denmark.
+Mr. Glenthoj is rated as an Elite expert by MediFind in the treatment of Pyruvate Kinase Deficiency.
+His top areas of expertise are Pyruvate Kinase Deficiency, Anemia, Hemolytic Anemia, Splenectomy, and Bone Marrow Transplant.

 More information and support for people with PKD condition and their families can be found at: